Gene Chizik: Iowa State

 In November 2006, Chizik was hired to replace outgoing coach Dan McCarney as head football coach of Iowa State.
-McCarney resigned after going 4–8 in his final season, despite five bowl appearances during his tenure, the most of any Iowa State coach.
+McCarney resigned after going 4–8 in his final season, despite five bowl appearances during his tenure, the most of any Iowa State coach at that time.
 Chizik's contract with ISU was a six-year deal worth a guaranteed $6.75 million.
 With incentives, the total had the potential to be more than $10 million.
 In Chizik's first season, Iowa State finished 3–9, including a 15–13 upset victory over Iowa, and back-to-back wins against Kansas State and Colorado.
 The Cyclones also experienced a notable improvement on defense.
 In the year prior to Chizik's arrival, Iowa State was ranked 102nd nationally in total defense and in Chizik's first year, they improved to 65th.

 In 2008, Iowa State won their first two games against South Dakota State and Kent State before losing their final 10 games to finish the season 2–10.
 Among all 119 Division I FBS teams, the team ranked 111th in total defense, 115th in passing defense, and 95th in rushing defense.
 Following the 2008 season, Chizik fired two assistant coaches and demoted both his offensive and defensive coordinators.
 Chizik's name came up frequently as a coach who would be on the hot seat for the following season, though all acknowledged the difficulty of the job given the lack of resources and difficult schedule.